This is a complete guide on how to plan, create, and run a successful webinar.

-By the end of my webinar, they will be able to recite, by heart, their elevator pitch.
+By the end of my webinar, they will be able to deliver an elevator pitch.

 By the end of my webinar, they will be able to plan their next family vacation for under $2500.

-Make sure you state your learning outcome at the start of your webinar.
-This is so when you recap at the end of your webinar, they can see how you delivered on your promise .
+Make sure to state your learning outcome at the start of your webinar.
+When you recap at the end, your audience can see how you delivered on that promise .

 Before & After

-After you state your learning outcome, it’s important to show them what life looks like with and without it implemented.
+After you state your learning outcome, it’s important to show your attendees what life looks like with and without your solution implemented.

-This indirectly shows how important the workshop is to them and how much their life will improve because of it.
+This indirectly shows how important the workshop is, and how much their life will improve because of it.
 This exercise gets them sitting up in their chairs and eager to learn.

-Here’s an example for a webinar titled Wow Your Family with a Delicious Christmas Dinner
+Here’s an example: Let's say the webinar is titled Wow Your Family with a Delicious Christmas Dinner

 - You still have no set menu

-- No idea how long this dinner will take to prepare
+- You have no idea how long this dinner will take to prepare

-- No clue how to do it all without embarrassing yourself in front of your in-laws
+- You're still nervous about embarrassing yourself in front of the in-laws

 After this webinar you’ll...